 - Day-to-Day Responsibilities: Answer client questions and address product issues, strategize with clients about how to get the most out of the software, assist with implementation, onboard new clients, facilitate upsells, and save distressed accounts.

 - Average Earnings: $80,311 base salary.
 These reps can earn additional variable income in the form of bonuses or profit-sharing, but they usually don’t have commission plans since they’re not quota-carrying.

 - Potential Career Paths: Could become the VP of Customer Success or manage a larger, more valuable book of business as a Senior Customer Success Manager.
 Or, they could switch over to sales or marketing.
 The paths are almost endless.

-- Preferred Qualifications: A background in sales or customer service, experience saving accounts, experience assessing customer success metrics to improve the process.
+- Preferred Qualifications: A background in sales or customer service, experience saving accounts, and experience assessing customer success metrics to improve the process.

-- Required Skills: Ability to become product experts, communication skills, relationship-building skills, crisis management tact, diplomacy, sales skills.
+- Required Skills: Ability to become product experts, communication skills, relationship-building skills, crisis management tact, diplomacy, and sales skills.

 Customer Success Managers are typically naturally skilled at handling people, no matter how difficult the personality.
 They know how to build connections, solve problems for clients, and use diplomacy and sales tactics when a customer is considering leaving.
 This is also a great position for any sales rep looking to take a break from the pressure of constantly hitting a quota.